stimulu/stimulu-kicad-plugins/README.md

 # kicad-plugins
-KiCad plugins to reproduce or use Stimulu board files.
+Collection of KiCad plugins to reproduce or use Stimulu board files.

 Copy the contents of this repo to a folder in the plugin path of KiCad => 5, typically `~/.kicad_plugins`.
 Then access the plugins in the top menu of PCBNew : `Tools` → `External Plugins...`